The Warriors – where every kid makes the team

 Tough Challenges

 Kids have a finite amount of hours for gym time after school, homework and sleep, but the rent and heat have to be paid whether practice and games are going on or not.
-So Warrior Sports Club volunteers are using different tactics to keep the gym open.
+So Warrior Sports Club volunteers are using different tactics to keep the gym open more hours.

 A lacrosse team uses it on Sundays for winter practice.
 Oxford Hills Christian Academy uses it for its volleyball team.
 A few adult groups reserve time for sports like pickleball.
 The club has a handshake deal with OHMS’s south campus that provides its students with a place for phys-ed class in exchange for use of the old basketball hoops.
 The club has experimented with “open gym” time to raise awareness and attract new members.